Billy Gram: Combat Zone Wrestling (2007–2010)

 Late in 2007, Billy also began working as a color commentator for CZW.
-Gram's two wrestling charges in 2007 Toby Klein and Necro Butcher spent 2007 feuding with members of the Maven Bentley Association.
-The final event of CZW's calendar year Cage of Death 9 found Gram in the corner of Team CZW: Toby Klein, The Necro Butcher, Drake Younger and Danny Havoc as they took on Team MBA: D. J. Hyde, Brain Damage, Scotty Vortekz and Dustin Lee in the main event.
+Gram's two wrestlers in 2007 Toby Klein and Necro Butcher spent the year feuding with members of the Maven Bentley Association.
+CZW's Cage of Death 9 found Gram in the corner of Team CZW consisting of Toby Klein, Necro Butcher, Drake Younger and Danny Havoc as they took on Team MBA: D.J.
+Hyde, Brain Damage, Scotty Vortekz and Dustin Lee in the main event.
 At the end of 2007, the fans on CZW's official forums voted for their annual year end awards, and Gram was the winner of the award for "Best Mic Work".